Jeremy Vine: Personal life

 Vine was married to an American banker, Janelle Muntz, for seven years, which ended in 2000.
 Vine stated that it was "very sad", but their jobs and travel meant they had "seen very little" of each other in three years.
 He married Rachel Schofield, a journalist and news presenter, on 14 September 2002 in Tipton St John, Devon.
 The couple live in Chiswick, London, and have two daughters, born in 2004 and 2006.
 They had previously lived in Brackenbury Village.

-Vine is the patron of Radio St Helier, a UK‐registered charity providing radio programmes to patients at St Helier Hospital in Carshalton.
+Vine is the patron of Radio St Helier, a UK‐registered charity providing hospital radio programmes to patients at St Helier Hospital in Carshalton.

 Vine is a practising Anglican and attends church.
 He has deplored what he sees as the marginalisation of Christians in British society, stating in 2009 that "You can't express views that were common currency 30 or 40 years ago".

 In August 2016, a car driver threatened and was abusive to Vine while he was cycling along Hornton Street in Kensington, London.
 Vine captured the encounter on his helmet camera, later broadcasting it on YouTube where it was viewed several million times.
 Vine also reported it to the police.
-On 18 April 2017, the car driver was jailed for nine months for threatening behaviour.
-At the time of the incident, she was subject to a suspended sentence for various other offences.
+On 18 April 2017, the car driver was given a 1 month jail sentence for using threatening behaviour, for driving without reasonable consideration for other road users, and for driving without valid road tax.
+At the time of the incident, she was subject to a suspended sentence for various other offences; the remaining 8 months of this sentence was re-activated resulting in a total jail sentence of 9 months.
+She was also ordered to pay a victims surcharge of £130.

 In January 2018, Vine was one of six male BBC presenters who voluntarily took a pay cut when the gap between men's and women's pay at the BBC was revealed.